Saltire Scottish Amateur Radio Station Saltire

 Interests

 Due to the operator's other commitments, GM0JHE has not been very active in this millennium!
-A recent portable/mobile QRP operation in North Wales resulted in only a handful of contacts, thus adding to the general sense of disillusion and under-achievement.
-Improvements to the aerials for both the main station and any portable operation remain the first priority.
-As a side project, and following hot on the heels of the decision of the IARU and various national licensing authorities to dispense with the Morse requirement, perhaps improving skills on the key would be a good idea, too!!!
+A portable/mobile QRP operation in North Wales, now a distant memory, resulted in only a handful of contacts, thus adding to the general sense of disillusion and under-achievement.
+Improvements to the aerials for both the main station and any portable operation remain the first priority, followed by getting "up-to-speed" on the key.

 The operator of GM0JHE.....